 During the Christmas period, a lot of London's public transport services will have reduced timetables so it doesn't hurt to start thinking about your routes early.
-While we sadly can't predict the weather (we know, we know, we'll work on it in 2019), we can help make your travel prep a little bit easier.
+While we sadly can't predict the weather (we know, we know, we'll work on it in 2020), we can help make your travel prep a little bit easier.
 Please note that the info below may be subject to change due to adverse conditions (did someone say 'white Christmas'?) so do make sure you check your route before leaving the house.

 There will be no TfL Rail or Thames Clipper services.
 Check National Rail's Christmas page for info about service changes and planned works over the festive period.

 There’s free travel on all TfL networks from 11.45pm on New Year’s Eve until 4.30am on New Year’s Day (although some stations will become exit-only; so check your route on the night).

 A South Western Railway strike is expected to see members of the Rail, Maritime and Transport Union walk out between 2 December and New Year's Day, affecting the entirety of the network.
 For more information, keep an eye on the South Western Railway website.

 RECOMMENDED: Find some festive fun with our guide to Christmas in London.